CW-ISM/Getting-Started-with-Source-Control/README.md

 Hopefully my grade doesn't suffer too much..

 I find myself stressed by the bookclub project, either its just myself overcomplicating things or I underestimated how something like it would work.

+Probably both.
+But I am definitely overreaching with my capabilities at the moment.